SamhammerAG/last-successful-build-action/README.md

 This action searches for the last successful workflow-run for the given workflow-name and branch.
 The `sha` of the workflow-commit is set as output-parameter.
 If no matching workflow exists, the `sha` of the current run is emitted.

+## Required Permissions:
+The Action requires the permission "read" for the "Actions" scope.
+This is set by default if you've configured your repositories Workflow permissions to "Read and write permissions".
+Alternatively you can explicitly set the permissions for the "actions" scope to "read" (see [githubs docs](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs#overview))

 ## Usage

 ```yml